fredrik-hjarner/schmupinator/README.md

 **Requirements:**
 - Install `git` (optional but recommended).
-- Install `node` (use version 16 if you have problems with another version).
+- Install `node` (usually lastest version, but use version 18 if you have problems).

 **Steps**
 1. Create a directory for *Schmupinator*.
 Open the created directory in a terminal.
 2. Download repository.
    - Alt 1.
 Clone repository by running `git clone https://github.com/fredrik-hjarner/schmupinator.git .` in terminal.
    - Alt 2.
 If you dont want to use git, then download zip-file [here](https://github.com/fredrik-hjarner/schmupinator/archive/refs/heads/vite-master-safe-always-working-not-broken.zip).
-Extract and open terminal in the exteracted directory.
+Extract and open terminal in the extracted directory.
 3. Run `npm install` in terminal.
-4. Run `npx zip` in terminal.
-5. Run `npm run dev` in terminal.
+4. Run `npm run dev` in terminal.
-6. Open `http://localhost:3000/` in a web browser.
+5. Open `http://localhost:3000/` in a web browser.

 ## License